jameshughes89/cs4XX-EvolutionaryComputation/site/topics/selection/selection.rst

 * The benefit of such a selection strategy is that it's very *fair*, which is valuable

-* However, in practice, highly fit individuals take over the population quickly
+* However, highly fit individuals may take over the population quickly

     * Premature convergence